AkinyiFO/AkinyiFO/README.md

 - 🌱 I am learning **Data Structures and Algorithms**.

-- 👯 I’m looking to collaborate on **AWS Certified Solutions Architect – Professional, AWS Certified DevOps Engineer – Professional, Google Cloud Professional Cloud Architect** and **Android Development** discussions.
+- 👯 I’m looking to collaborate on anything applicable really.

-- 💬 Ask me about **AWS, GCP** and **Android Development**, though I am yet to catch up on Android Dev for the few years.

 - :zap:Fun fact: Your "god" is in your brain :thought_balloon:
 ### Social Network Presence
 Find me as Android Grail in all my social media channels.